Getting started with ecoClassify

 You can look through the result scenario to see the updated or newly populated datasheets.
 You should find that the Output datasheet, Statistics, has been populated with model run outputs.

-To view spatial outputs, move to the results panel at the bottom left of the Library Explorer window.
-Under the Maps tab, double-click on the Predicted Presence [Classified] map to visualize the classified rasters.
+To view tabular outputs, move to the results panel at the bottom left of the Library Explorer window.
+Under the Charts tab, double-click on the Model Fit chart to view the accuracy metrics from the model training results.

-ecoClassify also allows you to visual the RGB images of your classified and training rasters under the Images tab.
+ecoClassify also allows you to visualize the RGB images of your classified and training rasters under the Images tab.

-Here, you may also view a confusion matrix quantifying the classifier’s performance and a bar chart of the classifier’s variable importance.
-In this Random Forest example, we can see that the SR_B2 variable was the most important variable in training the model.
+Here, you may also view a confusion matrix quantifying the classifier’s performance, a bar chart of the classifier’s variable importance, and a Histogram for each training variable overlaid with the model response.

 Export Data

-To export a map or model output created by the ecoClassify package, add the result scenario with the desired outputs to the results and open the Export tab at the bottom of the screen.
+To export model outputs, add the result scenario with the desired outputs to the results and open the Export tab at the bottom of the screen.
 All available files for export will be listed.
 To export, simply double-click on the desired output and choose the directory in which to save the file in the pop-up window.
 Note that if multiple result scenarios are included in the active result scenarios, files for each of the selected scenarios will be exported.